ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 * If you take part in a **contest** but the degree of **success** was not emotionally satisfying, an escalating **contest** gives you another chance to achieve the **outcome** you want.
 * If your GM is unsure if a **simple or long contest** is appropriate then they can default to a **simple contest** and switch to **escalating** if required.

-If you wish to use **escalating contests**, you need to choose **scored contests** as your **long contest** option.

 ## 2.7 Resistance Progression

 Your GM may decide that **resistance** to your actions gets harder, as the campaign progresses.
 This reflects the trope of the type of challenges you face getting tougher as you improve.

 Your GM should adopt a strategy that mimics a TV show where the **resistance** does not increase during a season of the show, allowing our protagonists to get more competent as the show progresses towards its climax.
 In the next season though the **resistance** usually goes up, and the writers reflect this with more challenging opposition in the new season of the show.
 At the same time, the opposition that was tough in the first season, now become mooks that can be easily dispatched to show the increased competence of the protagonists.

 In that case your GM should increment the **resistance** by +3, +6 or +9 for the next campaign you play with the same characters.
 The size of the change should reflect the increase in your previous **abilities** in the last campaign.
 For example, if in the last season you increased your **occupation keyword** by +6, your GM may decide to increase the **resistance** by +3 or +6 to reflect the more challenging opposition in the new campaign.
-Your GM should also take into account that the opposition you were improving with respect to in the previous season should now be considered more-easily defeated mooks, and use lower **ratings** for them when they appear in the story.
+Your GM should also take into account that the opposition you were improving with respect to the previous season should now be considered more-easily defeated mooks, and use lower **scores** for them when they appear in the story.

 ### 2.7.1 No Progression